 The Death of Herod: An Essay in the Sociology of Religion by Richard K. Fenn.
 About Herod's death and burial.

 The Building Program of Herod the Great by Duane W. Roller.
-An essential aspect of Herod's responsibilities as king of Judaea was his role as a builder.
-Remarkably innovative, he created an astonishing record of architectural achievement, not only in Judaea but also throughout Greece and the Roman east.
+Herod's astonishing record of architectural achievement in Judaea and throughout Greece and the Roman east.

 King Herod: Current Applications and Future Perspectives by Aryeh Kasher.
-Discusses the enigma of King Herod, who was both a bloodthirsty tyrant and a great builder.
-According to this book, his mental state was consistent with Paranoid Personality disorder.
-Haunted by delusions, he executed almost anyone suspected of treason, including his wife and three sons.
+Haunted by delusions, Herod executed almost anyone suspected of treason, including his wife and three sons.

 Herod: The Man Who Had to Be King by Yehuda Shulewitz.
 Novel about the conflict between Rome, the Jewish people, and Herod -- the devoted family man of malevolent moods for whom no challenge is too great or bloody to reach his goal of becoming king.